jt-zhang/CardinalityEstimationTestbed/README.md

 - First, the data of the distinct is generated and populated.\
 `cd CardinalityEstimationTestbed\Overall\imdb\distinct`\
 `python data_process.py`
-- Next, generate training test queries of different distinct.\
+- Next, generate training and testing queries of different distinct.\
 `python sql_generate.py`
 - Data tables and queries paths need to be configured, and some methods need Schemafile to be rewritten.
 - Then refer to `run.sh` in each method folder to execute the code to get the result.

 ### Forest_&_power
-- Start by generating training test queries for different columns.\
+- Start by generating training and testing queries for different columns.\
 `cd CardinalityEstimationTestbed\Overall\forest_&_power`\
 `python generate_sql.py`
 - Data tables and queries paths need to be configured, and some methods need Schemafile to be rewritten.